rpede/aspnet_security/session_management.md

 ## Backend Preparation

+### Add a role field

-To make things slightly more interesting, lets add another field to the `users` table.
+To make things slightly more interesting, we will add another field to the `users` table.

 ```sql
 ALTER TABLE users ADD COLUMN role VARCHAR(10) DEFAULT 'student';